SoraiaBarroso/SoraiaBarroso/README.md

 # 💫 About Me:
-I am a Software Engineering student who is passionate <br>about viedogames and wants to work in one in the future I also always loved art and design beacause of that I am leraning Web Dev
+I am a Software Engineering student who is passionate <br>about viedogames and wants to work in one in the future <br>
+I also always loved art and design beacause of that I am learning Web Dev

 ## 🌐 Socials: